junghan0611/spacemacs/layers/+chat/erc/README.md

 macOS
 -----

-It\'s recommended to install the [terminal-notifier gem](https://github.com/alloy/terminal-notifier) so that you get notifications via the macOS Notification Center.
+It's recommended to install the [terminal-notifier gem](https://github.com/alloy/terminal-notifier) so that you get notifications via the macOS Notification Center.